MediaSFU/MediaSFUOpen/README.md

         }
     }
     ```

+    You can find the Nginx configuration file at `/etc/nginx/sites-available/default`.
+Replace the existing configuration with the new configuration.

 12. **Obtain SSL certificates using Certbot:**

     ```bash
     sudo certbot --nginx -d example.mediasfu.com
     ```
-13. **Set up Nginx configuration for SSL:**
+13. **Final Nginx configuration:**

-    Create a new Nginx configuration file with the following content.
-Replace `example.com` and `demo.example.com` with your domain details.
+    The final Nginx configuration should look like this:

     ```nginx
     server {